Shaan-Thakkar-1812/CouseiGO_Course_Enrollment_System/README.md

 ### 📁 Clone the Repository

 git clone https://github.com/shaan-Thakkar-1812/CourseEnrollmentSystem.git

 cd CourseEnrollmentSystem

 ## 🔧 Set Up the Database
 Open Package Manager Console in Visual Studio

 RUN
 Update-Database

 This creates the required Identity tables and application schema.

 ## 🧪 Seed Roles and Admin
-The app automatically seeds:
-Admin and Student roles
+The app automatically seeds : Admin and Student roles

  ## Run the Application
 Press F5 or Ctrl+F5 in Visual Studio to launch